vhive-serverless/vHive/docs/quickstart_guide.md

 **Congrats, your Knative cluster is ready!**

 ## III.
-Setup a Single-Node Cluster
+Set up a Single-Node Cluster
 ### 1. Manual
 In essence, you will execute the same commands for master and worker setups but on a single node.